 Unless otherwise indicated, a grade of C or higher is required for all prerequisite

-This course explores the History of the United States from Reconstruction (1877) to
+This course explores United States history from the Reconstruction Era to the present.

-the present.
-Through the analytical lenses of race, class, gender and ethnicity,
+Through the analytical lenses of race, class, gender, ethnicity and sexuality, students

-students examine the major forces that shaped, and continue to shape, the political,
+examine the major forces that shaped, and continue to shape, the political, social,

-social, cultural, scientific, technological and environmental life of the nation.
+cultural, scientific, technological and environmental life of the nation.
+Specific

 Letter Grade Only